xeptagondev/performance-app-methodology/methodology/efficiency/pipeline.md

 Pipeline Sizing is calculated as the average of three components:

 #### A) Active Pipeline Size (45%)

-- Measures the total discounted value of all pipeline opportunities against average annual delivery.
+This measure the total discounted value of all pipeline opportunities in Pipeline A, B and C and against 300% of the previous year's delivery.
+The ratio of 300% has been chosen due to the fact that the pipeline is the main source of replenishment of delivery for UNDP.

-- Target: 300% of annual delivery.
+In essence, pipeline *is* future delivery, but opportunities typically take 1-2 years to be signed and another 1-2 years to be delivered.

 #### B) Total value of resources mobilized (45%)

-- Calculates the total value of resources mobilized from signed opportunities YTD
-- resources mobilized / delivery from previous year
-- THis will have to be looked against the delivery trendline from previous year.
-- Rate  = subindicator score
+This component measures the total value of resources that have been mobilized from signed opportunities in the current year-to-date (YTD).
+The calculation takes the ratio of resources mobilized to the previous year's delivery amount.
+This ratio is then evaluated against the delivery trendline from the previous year to provide context for the current year's performance.
+The resulting rate directly determines the subindicator score.

+For example, if an office mobilized $10M in resources YTD and had $8M in delivery the previous year, their ratio would be 125%.
+This ratio would then be compared to their historical delivery trends to determine if they are on track to meet their resource mobilization targets.
+The final score reflects how well they are maintaining or growing their resource base relative to delivery needs.

 #### C) Average Project Size (10%)

-- Compares the current average size of pipeline opportunities to the previous year's average
-- Baseline is to grow the median project size each year
-- 100% positive score if its growing, negative score if its lower than last year average based on the ratio of this year to last year.
+This component evaluates the growth in typical project size by comparing the median size of current pipeline opportunities to the previous year's median.
+We specifically use the median rather than the mean project size because the median is more resistant to being skewed by extremely large projects.
+This provides a more accurate representation of the "typical" project size that offices are pursuing, as a few very large projects could artificially inflate an average-based metric.

+The baseline expectation is for offices to grow their median project size year over year, which encourages a gradual shift toward larger, more strategic interventions while maintaining a diverse portfolio.
+This growth in project size often indicates increased donor confidence and improved operational capacity to manage larger initiatives.

+The scoring is straightforward: if the current year's median project size exceeds the previous year's median, the office receives a full 100% score for this component.
+If the median size has decreased, the score is calculated as the ratio of the current year's median to the previous year's median, expressed as a percentage.
+For example, if the median project size fell from $1M to $800K, the score would be 80%.

 ### Part 2: Pipeline Health (30%)